 Staterooms on the Wonder of the Seas

-During our sailing on the Wonder of the Seas, we had an ocean view balcony stateroom.
+During our sailing on the Wonder of the Seas, we had an ocean-view balcony stateroom.
 I found this room to be really comfortable.
 It has a king bed, a pull-out sofa, lots of storage space, a bathroom with a shower, a large-screen television, a desk, and a refrigerator.
-The balcony is large enough for two chairs and a small table, and was the perfect spot to enjoy a cup of coffee while watching the ocean.
+The balcony is large enough for two chairs and a small table and was the perfect spot to enjoy a cup of coffee while watching the ocean.

-These staterooms have a combination shower gel/shampoo.
+These staterooms have a combination of shower gel/shampoo.
 If you’d prefer to have a separate shampoo and a conditioner, I’d recommend bringing them yourself or purchasing them in the vending machines.